tilteng/web-style-guide/14-translations.md

     * At the very least, do not ever split words like `Bird` and `(s)` (should be using plural tools anyway).
     * Do not split a sentence  like `Here are some things:` `one thing, second thing`.
-    * Splitting a paragraph into sentences can be okay if the sentences do not depend on one another (or give context to one another).
+    * Splitting blocks of text into individual sentences can be fine if the sentences do not depend on one another (or give context to one another).
 2. **Use context as necessary**

   Some strings require more information about the context they are used in.
 For example, the string `Flag` can mean different things (one being literally a flag, another being 'to report' a comment for example).
 Context allows the same string 'Flag' to have different translations.

-  Although not the intention of context, you can use it to give small comments to the translator, such as about where a fragment belongs.
+  Although not the intention of context, you can also use it to give small comments to the translator, such as about where a fragment belongs.
 Do your best to avoid this use case though.
 3. **Interpolate only with the provided tools**

   Do not concatenate user strings with `+` operator or templating tools from ES6.
 Rely solely on the provided components, or if doing string interpolation, use `interpolate` from the `Interpolator` module.